Self-publishing a book is easy for new authors now, but this simplicity can lead to problems.

 11. Did you only publish one version of your book?

-Another benefit is that publishing a print or audiobook version extends your potential discovery by User Search.
+Another benefit is that publishing a print or audiobook version extends your potential discovery through user search.

 Remember the importance of your categories and keywords?